-- · 'Permits-to-Work' must be obtained where relevant. - All sources of information relevant to the tests have been obtained. - The relevant circuits and equipment have been identified. - Safe isolation procedures have been carried out care must be exercised here, in occupied premises, not to switch off computer systems without first obtaining permission. - Those who are to carry out the tests are competent to do so.
+- an assessment of safe working practice must be made before testing begins; - all safety precautions must be put in place before testing begins; - everyone must be notified that the test process is about to take place, for example, the client and other workers who may be affected by the tests; - 'permits-to-work' must be obtained where relevant; - all sources of information relevant to the tests have been obtained; - the relevant circuits and equipment have been identified; - safe isolation procedures have been carried out care must be exercised here, in occupied premises, not to switch off computer systems without first obtaining permission; - those who are to carry out the tests are electrically skilled to do so.

-The electrical contractor is required by the IEE Regulations to test all new installations and major extensions during erection and upon completion before being put into service.
+The electrical contractor is required by the IET Regulations to test all new installations and major extensions during erection and upon completion before being put into service.
 The contractor may also be called upon to test installations and equipment in order to identify and remove faults.
 These requirements imply the use of appropriate test instruments, and in order to take accurate readings consideration should be given to the following points:

 - Is the instrument suitable for this test?

 - Has the correct scale been selected?

-- · Is the test instrument correctly connected to the circuit?
+- Is the test instrument correctly connected to the circuit?

 Many commercial instruments are capable of making more than one test or have a range of scales to choose from.
 A range selector switch is usually used to choose the appropriate scale.
 A scale range should be chosen which suits the range of the current, voltage or resistance being measured.
-For example, when taking a reading in the 8 or 9V range, the obvious scale choice would be one giving 10V full scale deflection.
-To make this reading on an instrument with 100V full scale deflection would lead to errors, because the deflection is too small.
+For example, when taking a reading in the 8 or 9 V or RV range, the obvious scale choice would be one giving 10 or 12V full scale deflection.
+To make this reading on an instrument with 100 V full-scale deflection would lead to errors, because the deflection is too small.

-Ammeters must be connected in series with the load, and voltmeters in parallel across the load as shown in Fig. 7.1.
+Ammeters must be connected in series with the load, and voltmeters in parallel across the load, as shown in Fig. 4.17.
 The power in a resistive load may be calculated from the readings of voltage and current since P = VI.
 This will give accurate calculations on both a.c. and d.c. supplies, but when measuring the power of an a.c. circuit which contains inductance or capacitance, a wattmeter must be used because the voltage and current will be out of phase.